Robert Michael Murray

 Robert Michael Murray has been a senior strategist and innovator focused on digital communications, emerging technologies, social media and live-event production in the commercial, nonprofit, media, political and higher education sectors for more than three decades.
 Currently, as a partner and chief innovation officer for Matchfire Co., he leads digital innovation for the company which is comprised of a digital agency, technology incubator, and startup studio.

-Murray most recently served as vice president, social media, for National Geographic in Washington, D.C.
-As one of the first social media executives for a global media company, he was responsible for harnessing social technologies across the Society's various media platforms and non-profit efforts.
+Prior to joining Matchfire Co., Murray served as Vice President, Social Media, for National Geographic in Washington, D.C.
+As one of the first social media executives for a global media company and non-profit, he was responsible for harnessing social technologies across the Society's various media platforms and non-profit efforts.
 He built a global social footprint of more than 90 million fans.
-In 2013 Nat Geo was ranked as the 3rd most popular brand on social media (source: Starcount).
+And in 2013, Nat Geo was ranked as the 3rd most popular brand on social media (source: Starcount).

 In April 2011 Folio Magazine named Murray to its 2011 Folio 40 list along with Arianna Huffington, Pete Cashmore, The New York Times and others.
 The list recognizes the “most distinguished magazine and media professionals from every corner of our industry.”
 In recognizing Murray, Folio wrote: “In 19 months Robert Michael Murray has turned National Geographic [NG] into a social media powerhouse, a behemoth to be envied by publications around the world.”

 His work is award-winning (e.g., The Shorty Awards, Webby Award, etc.) and has garnered national and international media coverage; outlets include BBC, CNN, C-SPAN, The Washington Post, The New York Times and others.